Julianamariela/Portfolio_Excel_Project/README.md

-# Sales Data Analysis - Excel
+#  Sales Data Analysis and Reporting

 ## Overview
 Superstores is an American-based retailer specializing in electronic appliances and accessories, with a diverse range of products, including phones, laptops, and related items.
 The company operates in 10 cities and 8 regions.